Golfers gathered on June 25 at Spring Creek Golf Course in Seneca, Kansas to learn more about... Read More

 SOC100 Creating Postive Settings for Children and Families (1)

-Participants in this training will understand how children's mental health is affected by life events, culture, environment, biology and relationships and that these aspects serve as road to understanding and wellness.
-Participants will also learn how to create safe and nurturing learning environments by understanding the impact that room arrangements, labeling, and comfortable settings have on children and caregivers.
-Finally, participants will learn strategies for working with families to create a healthy atmosphere for children by using a method of knowing, informing, discussing with, and supporting families, tying everything together to create positive settings for children and families in child care.
-This course is instructor-led and interactive through discussions and assignments in course discussion boards.
+This course will examine how children's mental health and wellness is affected by life events, culture, environment, biology, and relationships.
+The course will focus on how to create safe and nurturing learning environments and will study the impact that room arrangements, labeling, and comfortable settings have on children and caregivers.
+The course will explore strategies for working with families to create a healthy atmosphere for children and positive settings for children and families in child care.
+This course is instructor-led and interactive through discussion boards and assignments.

 SOC101 General Sociology (3)

-This is an introductory course in sociology that covers the basic principles of sociological theoretical perspectives, theories, and research methods.
-In this course students will learn how culture patterns societies and social interaction and how those patterns are transmitted through socialization and social interaction.
-Other important areas of study will be social stratification systems, social institution, and collective behaviors.
-The course will culminate in an investigation of social change and the various explanations of social change.
-The central mission of this course, then, is to offer the student insights into how social forces shape us and how we shape social forces.
+This course provides an introduction to sociology and the basic principles of sociological perspectives, theories, and research methods.
+The course will focus on the way culture patterns societies and social interaction and how these patterns are transmitted through socialization and social interaction.
+The course will also cover social stratification systems, social institutions, collective behaviors, social change, and perspectives on how social forces influence human activity and how human activity creates social forces.

 SOC102 Marriage and the Family (3)